JWAYYED LAW

 Frequently Asked Questions

-Under Ohio Revised Code 2323.43, non-economic damages (pain and suffering) in medical malpractice cases are capped at the greater of $250,000 or three times the plaintiff's economic loss, with a maximum of $350,000 per plaintiff or $500,000 per occurrence.
-For injuries involving permanent physical deformity, loss of use of a limb, loss of a bodily organ system, or permanent functional injury preventing self-care, the cap increases to $500,000 per plaintiff or $1,000,000 per occurrence.
-Economic damages are not capped.
-Caps do not apply to wrongful death (ORC Ch.
-2125), Court of Claims cases, or claims against political subdivisions.
+Under Ohio Revised Code 2323.43, non-economic damages (pain and suffering, emotional distress, loss of consortium) in medical malpractice cases are capped at the greater of $250,000 or three times the plaintiff's economic damages, with a maximum of $350,000 per plaintiff or $500,000 per occurrence.
+For catastrophic injuries — defined as permanent physical deformity, loss of use of a limb, loss of a bodily organ system, or a permanent functional injury preventing the plaintiff from independently caring for themselves — the cap rises to $500,000 per plaintiff or $1,000,000 per occurrence.
+Economic damages (medical bills, lost wages, future care costs) are not capped and are fully recoverable.

 Ready to Discuss Your Case?